Effective November 1, it is now illegal to text while behind the wheel of a vehicle in the state of Oklahoma.

 In the state of Nevada, if you suffer an injury as a result of a distracted driving accident, such as texting or talking on a mobile device, you are eligible to file a personal injury claim.
 Such claims help guarantee the recovery of compensation for your personal injury, including covering lost wages or rehabilitative costs.

-In Las Vegas, the legal team at Bertoldo, Baker, Carter and Smith can provide the experience you need regarding personal injury and distracted driving.
+In Las Vegas, the legal team at Bertoldo Carter Smith & Cullen can provide the experience you need regarding personal injury and distracted driving.
 Our attorneys have handled a variety of personal injury claims tied to reckless behavior, including texting, emailing, or talking on the phone while operating a vehicle.
 We understand that there are many challenges in your recovery process, and are prepared to help you receive the compensation you deserve.